-Energy Safety will accept opening and reply comments on submitted EUPs.the dates indicated on its published schedule.
-Energy Safety may publish a revised schedule establishing later deadlines for comments or modify an existing schedule via written notice to the docket.
+Energy Safety will accept opening and reply comments on a bmitted EUPs.
+The date indicated on its published schedule.
+Energy Safety may publish a revised schedule establishing later deadlines for comments or modify an existing schedule via your ennotice to the docket.
 In its discretion, Energy Safety may accept public comment on other submissions or products.
 Should Energy Safety elect to accept public comment on a product or submission, it will publish a comment schedule and associated procedures.

-EUP Submissions: Opening comments must be submitted to the corresponding docket no later than 30 days after the date on which the large electrical corporation submitted its complete EUP.
-Reply comments are due 15 days after the deadline for the submission of opening comments.
+EUP Submissions: Opening comments must be submitted to the orresponding docket no later than 30 days after the date on which the large electrical operation submitted its complete EUP.
+Reply comments are due 15 days after the caddine for the submission of opening comments.

-Modification Notice Responses: Opening comments must be filed with the corresponding docket no later than 10 days after the Modification Notice Response has been filed.
-Reply comments are due 5 days after the deadline for the submission of opening comments.
+Modification Notice Responses: Opening commy and must be filed with the corresponding docket no later than 10 days after the Modification Notice Response has been filed.
+Reply comments are due 5 days after the deadling of the submission of opening comments.

 Draft EUP Decisions: Opening comments are due 10 days after the draft decision is filed in the corresponding docket.
-Reply comments are due 5 days after the deadline for opening comments. via written notice to the docket.
+Reply comments are due 5 days after the deadline for opening comments.
+Via written notice to the docket.